Container-Driven-Development/Oppidum/README.md

 PC-less DevOps setup, main goal is to migrate completely from local terminal to remote.

+You can try it yourself just click on button below and you will get my whole dev experience.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/elmariofredo/Oppidum)

 ## Why?

-There are two main reasons:
+There are three main reasons:

 1. **Docker Desktop**